James J. Saxon: Biography

-When Comptroller James J. Saxon took office in November 1961, he found in existence methods of handling applications for new banks, branches, and mergers that had not been changed for decades.
-Almost every piece of paper pertaining to an application was considered secret, and virtually no public announcements of any kind emanated from the Office.
-In the preceding ninety-eight-year history of the Office, there had never been a public hearing or a written opinion published on an application.
+When Saxon took office in November 1961, he found that the methods of handling applications for new banks, branches, and mergers that had not been changed for decades.
+Almost every piece of paper pertaining to an application was considered secret, and virtually no public announcements of any kind emanated from the office.
+In the preceding ninety-eight-year history of the office, there had never been a public hearing or a written opinion published on an application.
 Anything that smacked of controversy was considered bad for the banking "image".
-"In fairness to all of Saxons distinguished predecessors in office", - it was at the time, that: "these methods are the traditionally accepted ones for a bank supervisory agency.
+"In fairness to all of Saxons distinguished predecessors in office", it was at the time, that: "these methods are the traditionally accepted ones for a bank supervisory agency.
 They obviously could not have survived as long as they did without the approval of industry affected, of the courts, and of Congress."

 Saxon defended his controversial record of chartering 369 new national banks during 1963 and 1964, insisting that such expansion was essential to keep up with the expanding economy and to generate competition among lenders.
-Like many bankers, he blamed bank takeovers by unsavory characters on a loophole in federal law (since closed) that left federal officials in the dark about changes in bank ownership.
-Mindful of congressional cries that gangsters may still be buying up banks to sanitize their hot money, Joseph W. Barr, chairman of the Federal Deposit Insurance Corporation, announced that he set up a unit to help the Justice Department weed out criminals in banking.
+Like many bankers, he blamed bank takeovers by unsavory characters on a loophole in federal law (since closed) that left Federal officials in the dark about changes in bank ownership.
+Mindful of congressional cries that gangsters might still be buying up banks to sanitize their hot money, Joseph W. Barr, chairman of the Federal Deposit Insurance Corporation, announced that he had set up a unit to help the Justice Department weed out criminals in banking.

-Important cases

-On July 31, 1964, defendant West Side National Bank filed an application for a charter as a national bank with Saxon, Comptroller of the Currency, pursuant to the statutes and regulations controlling such applications.
-See 12 U.S.C.
-21 et seq. and 12 C.F.R.
-4.1 et seq.
-Pursuant to these regulations, the Comptroller caused a field investigation to be made of the applicant and the surrounding circumstances.
-In accordance with the established practice, the agent-examiners of Saxon called upon the competitors of the applicant bank, informed them of West Side's application and ascertained their reaction to the application.